Parenting Tips 6 min read

 • Reminder apps to keep track of important tasks, like paying bills or grocery shopping.

-As working parents, planning for childcare is essential.
+As working parents, planning for childcare matters.
 Decide early on if you will need to hire a babysitter, use daycare, or rely on family for help.
-Make sure to explore your options and find a solution that fits your family’s needs.
+Explore your options and find a solution that fits your family’s needs.

 • Research daycare options in your area and visit them to see which one feels right.